Timbermill Wind Project Profile

-Timbermill Wind offers an opportunity to address the region’s growing electricity demand with clean, domestic energy, while diversifying Chowan County's economy and supporting the rural farm and timber communities.
+Timbermill Wind helps to address the region’s growing electricity demand with clean, domestic energy, while diversifying Chowan County's economy and supporting the rural farm and timber communities.

-In the long term, the project promises to bring sustained tax revenue to the county for local governments and schools, as well as 30 years of local purchasing, employment, and investment.
-Farmers who host wind turbines and other participating landowners will also receive annual lease payments.
+Farmers who host wind turbines and other participating landowners receive annual lease payments.
 These payments will continue over the projected 30-year lifespan of the wind farm, injecting millions of dollars into Chowan County's economy to support local merchants, contractors, and equipment suppliers.

 Project Summary